jaketodaro/discrete-interval-tree/README.md

 # discrete-interval-tree

-A discrete interval tree is a binary search tree that stores non overlapping (discrete) ranges (intervals).
+A discrete interval tree is a binary search tree that stores non-overlapping (discrete) intervals.
 Unlike a normal interval tree, a discrete interval tree does not allow overlap, and will extend and merge existing intervals as needed to keep the smallest possible data structure.